Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 Average Real Estate Commission in Illinois (2026)

-In the Chicago metro area specifically, total commissions tend to fall between 5% and 6%, with listing agent fees typically running 2.5% to 3%.
-However, these are averages, not fixed rates.
+In the Chicago metro area specifically, listing fees typically run an example 2.5% to 3%, and buyer-agent compensation is negotiated separately since the 2024 NAR settlement.
+These are averages, not fixed rates.
 Commission rates in Illinois are not set by law, vary by brokerage, and are fully negotiable.
-Since the 2024 NAR settlement, buyers and sellers negotiate commission terms separately, which has introduced more flexibility into how fees are structured.
+Because the listing side and the buyer side are now negotiated independently, a shift covered in how Illinois commissions changed after the NAR settlement, sellers have more flexibility in how fees are structured.

 For a detailed breakdown of how Illinois commission rates compare across property types and price points, see the sections below.